Open Records

 • A timeline for when the records will be available

-That seven business day window is not optional.
-It is built into the law.
+That seven-business-day window is not optional.
+It's built into the law.

 Your request may be: